pocketgems/dynamodb/docs/dynamodb.md

       expect(nextToken2).toBeUndefined()
 ```

 - The generator API is supported by `run(n)`.
-It also takes the number of items
+It also takes the number of irowstems
-  to return as a parameter, and only stops when **n** items are returned, or
+  to return as a parameter, and only stops when **n** rows are returned, or
-  all items in the table are read.
+  all rows in the table are read.
 ```javascript <!-- embed:../test/dynamodb/unit-test-dynamodb-iterators.js:scope:async testLazyFilter:for await -->
       for await (const data of query.run(10)) {
         ret.push(data)